 So yes, Bulimia Nervosa is heritable, and the studies above have identified many genetic variants associated with this complex disorder and provided valuable insight into our genetic architecture.
 However, we have yet to identify well-replicated susceptibility loci, and the studies explain only a small portion of familial clustering, leading us to question how the remaining heritability can be explained.

 That said, we are still in an early phase of scientific development in genetic studies with eating disorders, with most of our studies so far being underpowered and/or with multiple testing problems.
 Mental health research needs to evolve.
-Investigators now need to seize the opportunity to network with treatment providers (like Walden Behavioral Care), non-profits (like Walden Center for Education and Research) and other laboratories that share a common research-oriented mission.
+Investigators now need to seize the opportunity to network with treatment providers, non-profits, and other laboratories that share a common research-oriented mission.

 Together, we must leverage our resources so that we can more effectively obtain insights that might be able to shed more light on important features of disease pathophysiology, comorbidities, genetics and possibly the development of innovative treatments.

 We know finding eating disorder treatment can be tough.
 Walden is here for you.
 If you are concerned that you, or a loved one, may have bulimia, please reach out by completing the form on this page or email us at email@example.com.